undefinedlabs/scope-docs/docs/python-configuration.md

 You can include HTTP payloads in the related HTTP spans, truncated to the first 512 bytes.

-By default, Scope Python Agent will not send HTTP payloads due to be considered sensitive information.
+By default, Scope Python Agent will not send HTTP payloads as they are considered sensitive information.

 ### Using Environment Variables